 - Monitor and provide patient aftercare while arranging follow-up appointments

-A study from 2017 shows that physicians and clinicians spend a lot more time on desk work and data entry than engaging and talking to patients.
-And thanks to artificial intelligence in medicine, healthcare professionals can deliberately and sensibly free up time and effort.
+A study from 2017 shows that doctors spend a lot more time on desk work and data entry than interacting with patients.
+Fortunately, healthcare professionals can free up administrative time to engage more with patients thanks to AI in medicine.

 Faster Drug Development